andteklin/lord-of-the-strings/team.md

 title: Teamwork
 nav_order: 6
 ---

 ## Work Distribution

-We organized tasks into mechanical design, electrical setup, and coding.
-Andrew primarily worked on coding and debuggin the FRDM board to control the servo PWM pulses and button control.
-Adin worked on the mechanical design for the string muting system and helped with code debugging and servo signal pulsing.
-Nathan designed the servo-controlled strumming arm, servo mount, and mounting plate that clamps onto the guitar.
-He also coded the strumming patterns and cleaned up the code.
+We organized tasks into three main categories: mechanical design, electrical setup, and coding.

+- **Andrew** primarily worked on coding and debugging the FRDM board to control the servo PWM pulses and handle button inputs.
+- **Adin** focused on the mechanical design for the string muting system and also contributed to code debugging and testing servo signal generation.
+- **Nathan** designed the servo-controlled strumming arm, the servo mount, and the mounting plate that clamps onto the guitar.
+He also implemented strumming pattern logic and helped clean up and organize the codebase.